 With heavy rumors swirling that the group will reunite during this year’s Super Bowl halftime show, Destiny’s Child is back in the nation’s spotlight.
 Well ...
 Beyoncé never really left, Kelly Rowland’s not doing too shabby (her latest, Here I Am, was her highest debuting album), and Michelle Williams just joined the cast of Broadway’s Fela!
 But whether or not all three ladies show up (as opposed to just a Beyoncé-led medley), we still have the music to remind us of the good ol’ days, when harmonies went from four part to three, outfits matched perfectly without being identical (shout-out to Tina Knowles!), and Kelly Rowland rocked a pixie cut.
 Which are the 25 best Destiny’s Child tracks?
-Read below to find out:
+Listen to a Spotify playlist here.
+And read below to find out:

 25. "With Me (Part 1)" (feat.
 Jermaine Dupri)